-94 Hilton, 159 U.S. at 163-65 (stating comity is not an "absolute obligation" nor "mere courtesy and good will"); Mast, Foos & Co. v.
+^{95.} Hilton, 159 U.S. at 163-65 (stating comity is not an "absolute obligation" nor "mere courtesy and good will"); Mast, Foos & Co. v.
 Stover Mfg.
 Co., 177 U.S. 485, 488 (1900) (stating comity is not a rule of law but one of practice, convenience, and expediency); Société Nationale Industrielle Aérospatiale v.
 U.S. Dist.
 Court for S. Dist. of Iowa, 482 U.S. 522, 546 (1987) (stating that American courts should "demonstrate due respect" for issues that foreign litigants confront).

-95 See The Sedona Conference, Commentary and Principles on Jurisdictional Conflicts over Transfers of Personal Data Across Borders, 21 SEDONA CONF.
-J. 393, 404-06 (April 2020); Sedona Conference International Litigation Principles, supra note 74, at 9-10.
+^{96.} See Commentary and Principles on Jurisdictional Conflicts over Transfers of Personal Data Across Borders, supra note 77, at 404-06; Sedona Conference International Litigation Principles, supra note 74, at 9-10.

-less that law violates the forum's public policy or otherwise prejudices the rights of those within its jurisdiction.
+the most compelling interest in whether the putatively protected information remains confidential, unless that law violates the forum's public policy or otherwise prejudices the rights of those within its jurisdiction.

 To preemptively deal with choice-of-law issues and minimize the risk that another jurisdiction's privilege laws will apply to documents or information, counsel should consider including, and carefully negotiate, forum-selection and choice-of-law provisions in their clients' contracts, including in mandatory arbitration provisions.
 In 2013, for example, the Supreme Court of the United States confirmed deference to forum-selection clauses in Atlantic Marine Construction Co. v.
 United States District Court for the Western District of Texas, explaining that when "parties have contracted in advance to litigate disputes in a particular forum, courts should not unnecessarily disrupt the parties' settled expectations."
-Counsel should ensure that choice-of-law provisions specify the chosen jurisdiction's disclosure protection laws, including evidentiary privileges and the work-product doctrine.96
+Counsel should ensure that choice-of-law provisions specify the chosen jurisdiction's disclosure protection laws, including evidentiary privileges and the work-product doctrine.
+"To the will be a privilege of the chosen provision of the work-product doctrine."

-96 In Hercules, Inc. v.
+^{97.} In Hercules, Inc. v.
 Martin Marietta Corp., 143 F.R.D.
-266 (D. Utah 1992), the court held that Utah's accountantclient privilege applied even though the parties' contract called for application of Colorado law.
+266 (D. Utah 1992), the court held that Utah's accountant-client privilege applied even though the parties' contract called for application of Colorado law.
 The court determined that the choice-of-law provision governed "the contract" and that "[n]othing in the express terms of the contract applies to the law of privileged communications."